Why working harder won’t fix what foundational brain support can.

 That is what a supported foundation makes possible.

-That’s the difference between patching cracks and rebuilding the foundation.
+That is the difference between patching cracks and rebuilding the foundation.

 We live in a world that thinks about brain health only when something goes wrong — when the fog gets too thick, when the memory slips become impossible to ignore, when the exhaustion stops being manageable.

-But the brain doesn't just suddenly decline.
+But the brain does not suddenly decline.

 The more I have worked in this field, the more convinced I am that protecting the brain's foundation now is one of the most important investments any of us can make.